 The world carved from ice is 1483 meters long and reaches a width of 112 meters.
 The level difference within the cave is approx. 110 meters.

 But the cave is not only special because of its visible features.
-Its ice walls can reach a thickness of 26 meters at some places.
-A significant part of the cave is made up of ice, which in some places forms huge columns.
+Its ice walls can reach a thickness of 26 meters in some places.
+A significant part of the cave comprises ice, which sometimes forms huge columns.
 Some of these columns divide multiple areas of the cave into different "rooms", e.g. Malá sieň, Veľká sieň, Ruffínyho corridor, or Prízemie.

 The cave also has ice-free or ice-poor parts, which can be observed mainly in the upper sections.
 Moreover, classic stalactite formations can be found here (standing and hanging stalactites).

 One of the most spectacular parts of the cave is the Great Hall.
-The ice wall here reaches its maximum thickness, 26.5 meters.
+The ice wall here reaches its maximum thickness of 26.5 meters.

-It is worth knowing that the formation of an ice wall is a very long process.
-Its durability is also affected by the rock walls, which melt the ice.
-Due to this, the ice "attached" to the wall is replaced in every 2000 years.
+It is worth knowing that forming an ice wall is a very long process.
+The rock walls, which melt the ice, durability is also affected.
+Due to this, the ice "attached" to the wall is replaced every 2000 years.

 The formation of the cave

 The cavities were dug by a primeval river called Hnilec.
-After the river made its way, the tunnels were collapsed.
-This is how the main part (Great Hall) was formed, which created a huge cavity from the surface opening to a depth of 70 meters.
+After the river made its way, the tunnels collapsed.
+This is how the main part (Great Hall) was formed, creating a huge cavity from the surface to a depth of 70 meters.

-Although the cave has been known to locals since the beginning of time, it was officially discovered in the second half of the 19th century, when it was excavated by Jenő Ruffiny and his companions.
+Although the cave has been known to locals since the beginning of time, it was officially discovered in the second half of the 19th century, when Jenő Ruffiny and his companions excavated it.
 Very early, just a year after its discovery, it was opened to visitors in 1871.